 As is the case with all loan products, there are pros and cons, so it’s a good idea to be familiar with the main ones.

-Here are the most popular Property Finance loans and below are some of their pros and cons:
+These are the most popular types of Property Finance loans and below are some of their pros and cons:

 - Variable Rate Loan

 - Low Doc Loan